 When classes start, many students add/drop courses.
 The first two weeks of the semester are the time to fine-tune your schedule.
-So explore, knowing that you can make changes if needed.
+So feel like you can explore, since you can make changes if needed.

 COURSE SELECTION FOR ENGINEERING STUDENTS